Oxycodone (OxyContin) is an opioid, very similar to codeine. It is used for managing moderate to severe acute or chronic pain.

 In the UK it is a Class A drug under the Misuse of Drugs Act.
 There is a high risk of addiction with this and other opioids, and there have been a large number of deaths associated with its use.

 Attention has been drawn to donations made by the Sackler family - owners of the manufacturer Purdue Pharma - to various art museums (Guggenheim in New York, Tate Modern in London) and pressure has developed to reject this sponsorship.
+In May 2023, Oxford University removed the Sackler name from one of its libraries.

 Click below to highlight sections of the molecule,